What is Gutenberg

 Not all themes and Plugins support Gutenberg so for some existing sites, using the previous (Classic), WordPress editor may be preferable for now.

 Can I still use use the Classic Editor with WordPress

 Yes - Whether you are building your first WordPress site or are an old hand you should have the option to switch between the new Gutenberg editor and the classic WordPress editor.

-This is the free official plugin maintained by the WordPress team lets you use the either classic WordPress editor or Gutenberg, or switch between both.
+This free official plugin maintained by the WordPress team lets you use either classic WordPress editor or Gutenberg, or switch between both.

 Why have both Gutenberg and Classic editors?

 - Not all plugins and themes are compatible with Gutenberg yet.

 - The Gutenberg editor may still have bugs.